behzaadh/read_ecl/README.md

 # read_ecl
-Read binary output data files (such as restart files) from Schlumberger's reservoir simulator, Eclipse.
+Read binary output data files (such as restart files) from Schlumberger's reservoir simulators, such as Eclipse, Intersect, and Visage.

 For more information: https://se.mathworks.com/matlabcentral/fileexchange/47607-read_ecl-m